 PHS 504 Environmental and Occupational Health (3 hours) This course introduces major community health concerns and problems in the related fields of environmental and occupational health with an emphasis on disease and disability.
 Students will review and analyze the policy and ecological change implications of these two public domains.
 PHS 505 Principles of Epidemiology (3 hours) This course explores the science and practice of epidemiology and its contributions to disease detection, measurement, and prevention in clinical and public health settings.
-Specific topics include measurement of disease frequency, measurement of disease association, standardization, bias, and study designs.
+Specific topics include measurement of disease frequency, measurement of disease.
 This course also introduces the practical fields of epidemiology.